Honolulu Strangler: Investigation

-The Honolulu Police Department had established a 27-person serial killer taskforce on February 5 with help from the FBI and the Green River taskforce.
+The Honolulu Police Department had established a 27-man serial killer taskforce on February 5 with help from the FBI and the Green River taskforce.
 The killer's profile was that of an opportunist who attacked women who were vulnerable, such as at bus stops, not one who stalks his victims.
 He also likely lives or works in the area of the attacks, Waipahu or Sand Island.

 Police set up roadblocks at the time of the Pesce murder to question frequent commuters.
 Witnesses came forward saying they had seen a light colored van and a Caucasian or mixed-race man with Pesce's car.

 Following the discovery of Pesce's body, police arrested Howard Gay on May 9 as the primary suspect.
 The suspect's ex-wife and girlfriend described him as a smooth talker.
 They also provided a potentially incriminating fetish clue, as both recalled engaging in bondage activity, allowing him to tie them up and have sex with their hands bound behind their back.
 His girlfriend related that on nights after they had fought, he would leave the house, and that these were the same nights the murders had occurred.
 The suspect lived in Ewa Beach and worked as a mechanic at one of the air freight carriers along Lagoon Drive.
 Between 8:00 p.m. and 3:00 a.m., the suspect was interrogated, failed a polygraph test and was eventually released.

 Police followed the suspect and a $25,000 reward for information was put out by private businesses.
-Two months after the arrest of the suspect, a woman came forward and claimed she saw Pesce with a man on the night of her murder.
-She successfully picked the suspect out of a photo lineup as the man.
+Two months after the arrest of the suspect, a woman came forward and claimed she saw a man with an unnamed victim on the night of her murder.
+She successfully picked Gay out of a photo lineup as the man.
 She did not want to be a witness because she believed he saw her as well.